 The State of Washington occupies the northwest corner of the contiguous 48 United States.
 It consists of 66,582 square miles (176,600 square kilometers) between the Pacific Ocean on the west and the Idaho border at 117 degrees east, longitudinally.
 Washington borders Canada to the north, along the 49th parallel, and Oregon on the south, along the Columbia River and 46th parallel.

 In area, Washington ranks as the 20th largest state and embraces dramatically varied western and eastern natural environments divided by the Cascade Mountain Range.
 It is home to some seven million residents (2015 census estimate) employed in a diverse economy dominated by aviation; software and other technological enterprises; wheat, apples, beans, and other agriculture; forest products; and fishing.
 The state is a major exporter of manufactured goods, foodstuffs, raw materials, and hydroelectricity, and it is also a popular tourist destination.
-In 2015, the U.S. Department of Commerce estimated Washington's gross state product at $440 million.
+In 2017, the Federal Reserve Bank estimated Washington's gross state product at more than $524 billion.

 Great Britain and the United States jointly occupied the region between 1818 and 1846, when Britain ceded the Pacific Northwest area below the 49th parallel to the United States.
 Two years later, the U.S. created Oregon Territory, which included the future states of Oregon, Washington, Idaho, and a portion of Montana.
 Washington Territory (including Idaho and western Montana until 1863) was separated from Oregon on March 2, 1853, and gained statehood on November 11, 1889.